danylokhrin2/DataAnalyticsSeminar/README.md

 ## Data

-- **Data**: This folder contains all the original data files used in the project.
+- **raw**: This folder contains all the original data files used in the project.
-- **PreprocessedData**: This folder contains all the data files that have been preprocessed and are ready for analysis.
+- **preprocessed**: This folder contains all the data files that have been preprocessed and are ready for analysis.
 It has the following format `text,SEXISM` where `SEXISM` is either `0` or `1`
+- **result**: This folder contains all the results obtained from the LLMs.